Polynomial dynamics and local analysis of small and grand orbits: Introduction

 It is useful to keep this terminology and we will often refer to a special curve in $\mathbb{A}^2$ to be either of the form $\{\beta\}\times \mathbb{A}^1$, respectively $\mathbb{A}^1\times \{\beta\}$ for some $\beta \in \mathcal{S}_\alpha$ or if $\mathcal{C}$ is a component of the variety defined by $f^{\circ n}(X) = f^{\circ n}(Y)$. \\

-At this point it seems appropriate to discuss some of our methods and compare them to the Pila-Zannier method which is often used in special circumstances.
-As mentioned above we localize at a place $v$ for which $\alpha$ lies in its associated bassin of infinity.
+We now summarize the discussion of our methods and compare them to the Pila-Zannier method which is often used in special circumstances.
+As mentioned above we localize at a place $v$ for which $\alpha$ lies in its associated basin of infinity.
 If the place turns out to be archimedean we reduce Theorem \ref{thm} to a rigidity theorem (Theorem \ref{equipotential}) that is really an analytic property of the dynamical system.
 If $v$ is non-archimedean however we make use of the ``uniformization" of the dynamical system by the inverse of the Böttcher map.
 Quite similarly as in the Pila-Zannier method we study the pullback of the curve $\mathcal{C}$ by this uniformization and show a functional transcendence result for this pull-back.
 However we only show that the pull-back is not contained in a co-set of $\G_m^2$ unless $\mathcal{C}$ is special (Theorem \ref{transcendence2} and \ref{transcendence1}).
-We essentially study pairs of roots of unity on our pull-back and and these are of bounded height but not of bounded degree.
+We essentially study pairs of roots of unity on our pull-back and these are of bounded height but not of bounded degree.
 This rules out the possibility to directly apply counting of rational points in the Pila-Wilkie style. \\ Our approach is different and seems to be particularly suited for non-archimedean completions.
 To a fixed solution $(\beta_1,\beta_2) \in \mathcal{S}_\alpha^2\cap \mathcal{C}$ we construct an auxiliary function that vanishes at the pull-back of the whole Galois-orbit of $(\beta_1,\beta_2)$.
 We then apply Poisson-Jensen to bound its zero-set, which does not care about the degree of the point.
 Our method is suited for generalisations and we will explore it further in the function field case in future work.
-As we showed in \cite{mm} it already leads to a new and quite elementary proof of Manin-Mumford in the multiplicative group. \\
+As we showed in \cite{mm}, and have alread mentioned, it leads to a new and quite elementary proof of (the classical) Manin-Mumford in the multiplicative group. \\